 Rabi crops

-3. Soil Preparation and Fertiliser Tips for Each Season
+3. Soil Preparation Tips for Crop Seasons

 For Kharif crops: